-Apple is said to be spending a couple billion dollars over 2018 and 2019 on the development of exclusive original programming.
+The company is said to be spending several billion dollars a year on original programming.
 That’s a lot of TV!
 It’s nothing compared to the $12 billion Netflix spent on content in 2018, but it’s still a very big investment.

-What can you get for a couple billion dollars?
-Apple hopes to attract some of the best talent in TV and film production, including huge stars and directors, and to lock down the television and movie rights to best-selling books.
+What can you get for all that money?
+Apple is attracting some of the best talent in TV and film production, including huge stars and directors, and locking down the television and movie rights to best-selling books.

-Though the company has only given us a glimpse at a handful of shows, the Hollywood trade press has uncovered many more through its reporting on deals from casting agents and production companies.

-Apple will call its streaming service for original shows and movies Apple TV+.
+Though the service is relatively new and has few shows available now, there’s a lot in the works.
 This is a list of all its content for it that we know of so far, along with details about prominent stars, directors, producers, and release dates.

 The Morning Show

-Is Apple going to air a morning talk show?
-Not quite.
-The Morning Show is a drama about making a morning TV news show.
+What it’s about: The Morning Show is a drama about a morning TV news show and the power struggles between the men and women who work on it.
 It supposedly draws heavily from the book Top of the Morning: Inside the Cutthroat World of Morning TV by Brian Stelter.

-A futuristic, post-apocalyptic drama, See imagines a world where with no sight.
+What it’s about: A futuristic, post-apocalyptic drama, See imagines a world with no sight.
 A devastating virus wipes out all but a few million of the Earth’s population, and those that survived were stricken permanently blind.

 The series takes place hundreds of years later, where humans have been without sight for so long that it’s disputed whether such a thing ever even really existed.

-The series is written by Steven Knight (Peaky Blinders, Dirty Pretty Things) and directed by Francis Lawrence (The Hunger Games: Catching Fire and Mockingjay Parts 1 & 2).
+Important names: The series is written by Steven Knight (Peaky Blinders, Dirty Pretty Things) and directed by Francis Lawrence (The Hunger Games: Catching Fire and Mockingjay Parts 1 and 2).
 It stars Jason Momoa (Game of Thrones, Aquaman) and Alfre Woodard (Luke Cage, 12 Years a Slave, Captain America: Civil War).